baralaayush/Cloud-Vault-Locker/README.md

 ## 📌 Overview & Evolution

 **Locker** is an all-in-one personal productivity vault built to eliminate tab overload and scattered notes.
-It brings your essential digital tools—links, documents, and memos—under one secure, unified dashboard.
+It brings your essential digital tools-links, documents, and memos-under one secure, unified dashboard.

 ### 🔄 What's New (Upgraded from PortalHub)
 * **Rebranded Core:** Transitioned from the legacy **PortalHub** layout to a full cloud vault architecture (**Locker**).